mrkamel/search_flip/README.md

 ```

 Generally, aggregation results returned by ElasticSearch Server are wrapped in
-a `Searchist::Result`, which wraps a `Hashie::Mash`such that you can access
+a `SearchFlip::Result`, which wraps a `Hashie::Mash`such that you can access
 them via:

 ```ruby